 “We were especially impressed with their strategic approach, with a clear focus on simplifying employees lives and impressive features, including a personalized Digital Assistant, a Chatbot for IT help, and a mobile app for anywhere access.”

-The features of the digital assistant were designed around simplifying the day for our employees and creating an environment that frees employees to focus on high value work.
+The features of our digital workplace were designed around simplifying the day for our employees and creating an environment that frees employees to focus on high value work.
 In the end that equated to creating a:

 We heard from employees after we did sentiment that the #1 word to describe it was “Love”, as in “I love this!”
 We knew we had something powerful that made a really positive impact on employee experience at Liberty Mutual.
 Employees were really excited by this technology and loved using it, something you often don’t hear from employees talking about enterprise software.